Lacquer Turned White? 4 Effective Methods To Fix It

 Let’s dig in!

-Why Does lacquer Finish Turn White?
+Why Does Lacquer Turn White?

-Lacquer finish turns white when moisture gets trapped inside or under the lacquer finish.
-Water particles diffuse the light that hits on the lacquer surface and result in white spots in the finish.
+Water particles diffuse the light that hits on the lacquer surface and results in white spots in the finish.

-This is also known as lacquer blushing.
+Lacquer finishing turning white is also known as lacquer blushing.

 Lacquer is considered one of the fastest drying finishes.
 It usually dries within 12 hours and cures within 24 – 48 hours.